 top of page

-Tomorrow, after the speed events in Cortina, the Alpine Ski World Cup will continue in Italy with two Giant Slalom races on the demanding ERTA slope in S. Vigilio di Marebbe at the Kronplatz.
+Following the speed events in Tarvisio, the Alpine Ski World Cup will continue next Tuesday in Italy with a Giant Slalom race on the challenging ERTA slope in San Vigilio di Marebbe at Kronplatz.

-The ski area has 32 modern lifts serving 119 km of pistes catering for all abilities.
+The ski area has 32 modern lifts serving 119 km of pistes catering to all abilities.
 Kronplatz is one of the 12 ski areas of Dolomiti Superski, a world-famous network of 1.200 km of slopes.
-The ski pass includes also the famous Sella Ronda.
+The ski pass also includes the famous Sella Ronda.

 Kronplatz (ITA)